 Bucatini, a kind of thick, hollow spaghetti also known in Naples and environs as perciatelli, are the classic pasta to use with this dish in Rome, although, truth be told, the sauce lends itself well to all sorts of dried pastas.
-In fact, the original dish was apparently spaghetti all’amatriciana, and this is the pasta recommended by the Amatrice tourist board.
-Rigatoni all’amatriciana are also quite popular.
+In fact, the original dish was apparently made with spaghetti, and this is the pasta recommended by the Amatrice tourist board.
+Rigatoni are also quite popular.
 Fresh egg pastas, on the other hand, don’t go particularly well with this rustic sauce.

 - 500g (1 lb) bucatini